Sokkeldirektoratet

 General requirements for operation and maintenance

-(1) The licensee shall ensure that operation and maintenance of measuring instruments and measuring systems comply with these regulatory requirements, thus ensuring that they can be operated and function as planned and such that the level of quality is maintained.
+(1) The licensee shall ensure that operation and maintenance of measuring instruments and measuring systems comply with the requirements of these regulations, such that they can be operated and function as intended, and such that the quality level is maintained.

 (2) The licensee shall establish, follow up and further develop procedures for operation and maintenance of measuring systems.
 Personnel with operating and maintenance responsibilities shall be familiar with these procedures.

 (3) The licensee shall have a maintenance and spare parts system.
-The maintenance system shall comprise all components of a measuring system and satisfy these regulatory requirements concerning maintenance, verification, control, etc. The licensee is responsible for ensuring spare parts are available so that repairs and replacements can take place within a reasonable timeframe.
+The maintenance system shall comprise all components of a measuring system and satisfy the requirements of these regulations concerning maintenance, verification, control, etc. The licensee is responsible for ensuring spare parts are available so that repairs and replacements can take place within a reasonable timeframe.

-(4) Incidents concerning measuring instruments and measuring systems and which could result in deviations from these regulatory requirements shall be registered.
+(4) Incidents concerning measuring instruments and measuring systems and that may result in deviations from these regulatory requirements shall be registered.

-(5) Deviations from these regulatory requirements due to malfunctions in measuring equipment and measuring systems shall be registered in a nonconformance management system.
+(5) Deviations from the requirements of these regulations due to malfunctions of measuring instruments and measuring systems shall be registered in a deviation management system.
 A registered deviation shall be corrected as soon as practicable.
-The causes of the deviation shall be clarified and corrective measures implemented to prevent recurrence of the deviation.
+The causes of the deviation shall be clarified, and corrective measures implemented to prevent recurrence of the deviation.

-(6) Measuring instruments and measuring systems shall be re-calibrated following modifications and repairs if necessary to maintain accuracy and metrological traceability.
+(6) Measuring instruments and measuring systems shall be re-calibrated after modifications and repairs if necessary to maintain accuracy and metrological traceability.

 Section 79.